ankorez/ansible-cpuminer/README.md

 ## Edit playbook.yaml

     sudo nano playbook.yaml
-Change the line in playbook with your informations from minergate
+Change the line  job: in playbook with your informations from minergate

     - name: Add to crontab
       ansible.builtin.cron: